Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 Capo Gallo Nature Reserve (30 minutes)

-For lovers of nature and unspoiled sea:
+For those who love nature and unspoilt sea:

 - trails